dicnunz/cse4001-install-the-cse4001-docker-assignment-ndunzelman2023/README.md

 - The screenshot must be:
   - A valid image format (e.g., `.png`, `.jpg`, or `.gif`)
   - Uploaded to this repository
-  - Properly displayed in this README using Markdown image syntax
+  - Properly displayed in this README using Markdown image syntax.
+Once you commit the changes, reload the repository on GitHub to ensure that the screenshot figure renders properly.

 ### Screenshot Guidelines